-We will accept homework up to 5 weekdays late.
-After that, we will deduct 10% of your raw score for each (week) day it is late, including the day you turn it in but not the day it was due, up to 90% of your raw score.
+We will accept homework up to 9 weekdays late.
+We will deduct 10% of your raw score for each (week) day it is late, including the day you turn it in but not the day it was due, up to 90% of your raw score.
+If you have a good reason, please see me and ask for an extension.